Who we are

 I began co-creating the vision for Asiyah along with David while we were living in Jerusalem a few years ago.
 My motivation was a yearning to be in community with people who, like me, want to explore Jewish practice—prayer, study, contemplation, fellowship—in creative, innovative, and spirited ways.

 I didn’t come to my Judaism through my parents—I found it as an adult, in tandem with David’s rediscovery of Judaism.
 Jewish Renewal was our shared access point; in it, I found the kind of spiritual home I had been longing for, where I could bring a love of song and spiritual expression, which sprung from the Christian tradition I grew up in, along with a spirit of deep inquiry, exploration, and open-mindedness.

 I’m a professional copyeditor and writer, so I’ve naturally slipped into the role of managing the Asiyah website and other communications.
 In January, I completed Kol Zimra, Rabbi Shefa Gold’s two-year Hebrew chant leadership training program.
 I’ve found tremendous power and inspiration in this practice of melodic and rhythmic repetition of a sacred phrase from Torah or liturgy, and I’m excited to bring the practice to the Asiyah community.
 As rebbetzin (rabbi's wife), I also serve as behind-the-scenes supporter, fact-checker, and reality-checker.
 And I truly love to host—you’re welcome to our house for a meal anytime!

 Asiyah Cultivation Crew

 The ACC meets monthly to help shape and guide Asiyah's mission, vision, and programming.
-Members represent facets of the larger Asiyah community: 20s and 30s singles, young couples, parents of young kids, and plus-50s.
+Members represent facets of the larger Asiyah community: 20s and 30s singles, young couples, parents (both of young kids and teens), and plus-50s.
 In addition to Rabbi David and Amberly, the following brilliant and dedicated people form the ACC: